-Type Four is called the Individualist, the Artist and the Romantic because of their focus on individuality, authenticity and full expression of their emotions.
-This type owns the emotional spectrum—they’ve been up, they’ve been down, they’ve been everywhere in between and often are on a regular basis.
+Type Four is called the Individualist, the Artist, and the Romantic because of their focus on individuality, authenticity, and full expression of their emotions.
+This type owns the emotional spectrum—they’ve been up, they’ve been down, they’ve been everywhere in between, and they often are on a regular basis.
 Individualist 4s experience the world with great emotional intensity, and their attention naturally goes to what is missing in their lives.
 They are very committed to authenticity and are comfortable operating far outside of the range of mainstream taste.
 Strong emotions serve as a guide for what is important.

 Individualists/Artists/Romantics are original and authentic, with intense feelings spanning the entire emotional spectrum.
 They have felt great emotional highs, deep emotional lows and can feel everything in between on a daily basis.
 This person favors intensity (either positive or negative) to commonplace and routine.
 Drawn to what is missing, Individualist 4s spend a lot of time thinking about what they don’t have and experiencing longing.

 The magnifying glass goes to what is missing, distant or unavailable.
 They see what they don’t have and long for it.
 The darker emotions of sadness, despair and melancholy tend to feel familiar and comfortable.
 Their attention moves away from what they do have and from feelings of satisfaction and fulfillment.